lmmx/sphinx-type-annotations-demo/README.md

 pip install tox # to run the test and build suites locally pip install pre-commit # to run the pre-commit hooks on git commit
 ```

+## Addenda

+- If using test coverage, add `# pragma: no cover` to the `if TYPE_CHECKING:` line.
+  I've not done so here since it's meant to be a minimal reproducible example.

+- A good reason to use `tox` for building Sphinx docs is that it uses virtualenv to
+  take care of the PATH, whereas if you call `make html` from your `docs` directory
+  directly you'll (sometimes? seemingly at random?) get errors about your package not
+  being found (but then sometimes it'll build them just fine).
+  - To just build the docs in this repo's `tox` workflow, run `tox -e docs`.
+Just running
+    `tox` will run `mypy` and the `tests` too.